 Layer for a Bohemian Look

 If it’s a free-spirited, worldly vibe you’re after, try layering a few one-of-a-kind flat-weave rugs over one another.
-Kilims, dhurries, Navajo-style rugs, and Turkish rugs are all great candidates for this bohemian styling trick, and mixing rugs of varying sizes and shapes can create a more dynamic scene.
+Kilims, dhurries, Navajo-style rugs, and many Turkish rugs are great candidates for this bohemian styling trick, and mixing rugs of varying sizes and shapes can create a more dynamic scene.
 Just be sure that the color palettes of the rugs complement each other.